Murder of Vicki Lynne Hoskinson: Death sentence

 Atwood's trial began in January 1987.
 He was found guilty of first degree murder on March 26, and was sentenced to death on May 8, 1987.
-During his years on death row, Atwood had, as described by Hoskinson's mother, "gotten married, been baptized in the Greek Orthodox Christian church, obtained two associate degrees, a bachelor's degree in English/pre-law and a master's degree in literature.
+During his years on death row, Atwood had, as described by Hoskinson's mother, "gotten married, been baptized in the Greek Orthodox Church, obtained two associate degrees, a bachelor's degree in English/pre-law and a master's degree in literature.
 He has written six books, five of which have been published.
-He's also working with people on the outside to create a website".
+He's also working with people on the outside to create a website."
 He claimed that police tampered with the evidence found on his car, and that no physical evidence had been found placing Vicki in his car.
 His appeals for judicial re-review of his case were denied.

 In April 2021, Atwood was one of twenty Arizona death row inmates who had exhausted all their appeals.
 On April 6, 2021, Attorney General Mark Brnovich announced that his office was seeking to file an execution warrant for Atwood.
 As he was convicted of his crime before November 26, 1992, he would be allowed to choose either lethal injection or gas inhalation as his preferred method to die.
 Atwood did not select a method, so it defaulted to lethal injection as per Arizona law.

 Execution of Atwood

 On May 3, 2022, the Arizona Supreme Court set an execution date for Atwood for June 8, 2022.
 Clemency was unanimously rejected on May 24, 2022.

+The following day, May 25, Frank Atwood made a public statement regarding his decades in prison ”I will at long last experience freedom from the earthly bonds that have crippled my body and caused me excruciating pain.
+And I will no longer live in a world in which others are caused pain by my very existence.

+Also, he maintained his innocence and expressed his compassion for Vicki’s family: ”To the family of Vicki Lynn Hoskinson, I can honestly say that while I know you will never believe that I did not take her … I did not!
+That, however, does not change the fact that your pain is as real as anything possible in this lifetime can possibly be, and my profound prayer is that my death will give you and yours some form of relief and closure from your unending misery and torment.”

 Atwood was executed by lethal injection at the state prison in Florence, Arizona, on June 8, 2022.
-In his last statement, Atwood maintained his innocence and did not apologize to the family of Vicki Hoskinson.
+In his last statement, Atwood maintained his innocence.
 His last words were: "Thank you, precious father, for coming today and shepherding me into faith.
 I want to thank my beautiful wife who has loved me with everything she has.
 I want to thank my friends and legal team, and most of all, Jesus Christ through this unfair judicial process that led to my salvation.
 I pray the Lord will have mercy on all of us and that the Lord will have mercy on me."

 He was pronounced dead at 10:16 a.m.